Süleymancılar

-The Süleymancılar or Sülaymaniyya is a Hanafi Sunni Muslim Tariqa based in Turkey.
-It takes its name from Süleyman Hilmi Tunahan.
+The Süleymancılar or Sülaymanlilar is a Sunni Muslim Movement focusing on Quran Education globally, based in Turkey.
+It takes its name from Süleyman Hilmi Tunahan who started Quranic Education in Turkey despite secularist bans in 1930's.
 In the early 1990s it was estimated that there were over two million members in Turkey.
 There are also several sub-orders of the Süleymancılar in Germany and United States.

 Süleymancılar Silsila

 The Süleymancılar Silsila or chain of succession is as follows: